vele616/monorepo/packages/company/website/content/blog/callbacks-exercises.md

 <typography id="exclaim" element="h2">Exclaim</subtitle>

-Write a function that returns the given string with a concated exclamation ! at the end.
+Write a function that returns the given string with a concatenated exclamation ! at the end.
 We will reuse this function, so make it reusable.

 <subtitle>Helpful links</subtitle>